-Previous Policy Proposed Policy Required Change Impact assistance is transferred from one site to another.
+Section Previous Policy Proposed Policy Required Change Impact assistance is transferred from one site to another.
 RAD program rules prohibit the permanent, involuntary relocation of residents as a result of conversion.
 Residents that are temporarily relocated retain the right to return to the project once it has been completed.
 Relocation assistance provided to residents will vary depending on the length of time relocation is required.
 Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements.
 Sample informing notices are provided in Appendices 2-5 of Notice PIH 2014-17.
 While the PHA is not required to have a written relocation plan, HUD strongly encourages PHAs to prepare one.
 Appendix I of Notice PIH 2014-17 contains recommended contents for a relocation plan.
-In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
+In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
 URA statute and implementing regulations may be found at 49 CFR Part 24.
-Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction is completed.
-Where the transfer of assistance to a new site is warranted and approved, residents of the converting development will have the Change Previous Policy assistance is transferred from one site to another.
-RAD program rules prohibit the permanent, involuntary relocation of residents as a result of conversion.
-Residents that are temporarily relocated retain the right to return to the project once it has been completed.
-Relocation assistance provided to residents will vary depending on the length of time relocation is required.
-Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements.
-Sample informing notices are provided in Appendices 2-5 of Notice PIH 2014-17.
-While the PHA is not required to have a written relocation plan, HUD strongly encourages PHAs to prepare one.
-Appendix 1 of Notice PIH 2014-17 contains recommended contents for a relocation plan.
-In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocation sunder RAD will trigger requirements under URA.
-URA statute and implementing regulations may be found at 49 CFR Part 24.
-Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction will signation.
-Change assistance is transferred from one site to another.
-RAD program rules prohibit the permanent, involuntary relocation of residents as a result of conversion.
-Residents that are temporarily relocated retain the right to return to the project once it has been completed. • Relocation assistance provided to residents will vary depending on the length of time relocation is required.
-Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements.
-Sample informing notices are provided in Appendices 2-5 of Notice PIH 2014-17.
-While the PHA is not required to have a written relocation plan, HUD strongly encourages PHAs to prepare one.
-Appendix 1 of Notice PIH 2014-17 contains recommended contents for a relocation plan. • In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
-URA statute and implementing regulations may be found at 49 CFR Part 24. • Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction is completed.
-UNere the transfer of assistance to a new site is warranted and approved, residents of the converting development will have the
+Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction will have the transfer of assistance to a new site is warranted and approved, residents of the converting development will have the right to reside in an assisted unit at the new site once rehabilitation or Change